sarvjeets/lakshmi/docs/lak.md

-  aa       Prints the Asset Allocation of the portfolio. al       Prints the Asset Location of the portfolio. assets   Prints all assets in the portfolio and their current values. total    Prints the total value of the portfolio. whatifs  Print hypothetical what ifs for assets and accounts.
+  aa       Prints the Asset Allocation of the portfolio. al       Prints the Asset Location of the portfolio. assets   Prints all assets in the portfolio and their current values. lots     Prints tax lot information for all the assets. total    Prints the total value of the portfolio. whatifs  Prints hypothetical what ifs for assets and accounts.
 ```

 `lak list` command requires a sub-command: `assets`, `total`, `aa`,